nynnejc/ITU-course-FAAFTW/lessons/lecture-01.md

 # Introduction, HTML syntax, structure and Semantics

 In this lecture, you'll be given an overview of the course and its expectations.
-We'll briefly talk about the deliverables and exam format for the course, we can showcase some projects from last year so you can get an idea of what you can achieve by completing this course.
+We'll briefly talk about the deliverables and exam format for the course.
 We'll also provide a very brief introduction to HTML syntax, structure and semantics, familiarise yourself with a platform where you can experiment with HTML, and start ideating design ideas for your first Major Web project.

 ## Introduction to HTML